ak-1/sqlport/README.md

   ...
   END
   ```
-- Status: Only a few error codes are mapped; WITH RESUME is not supported
+- Only a few error codes are mapped
+- WITH RESUME is not supported
+- ON EXCEPTION without error code is not supported

 #### decimal